Special Properties of Gradient Descent with Large Learning Rates: Experiments

 \subsection{Disentangling Effects of Stochastic Noise and Learning Rate}

-While previous work already established the necessity of using high learning rates for obtaining superior models using SGD, it is not clear if this dependency is only because the learning rate is controlling the impact of stochastic noise on the optimization trajectory.
-We answer this question through the following experiment.
+As can be seen from (\ref{eq:sgd}), reducing the learning rate would also reduce the variance of the effective stochastic noise $\gamma \bxi_t$.
+This entanglement makes it hard to assess the effects of stochastic noise and large learning rate separately.
+We design the following method to maintain the level of noise when reducing the learning rate.

 \paragraph{SGD with Repeats} In order to simulate the same magnitude of noise while still using a smaller learning rate, every time a mini-batch is drawn, we use it for $k$ steps before drawing another mini-batch.
 Note that when $k = 1$, we recover standard SGD.
 Re-using the same batch $k$ times, allows the bias of the mini-batch to be amplified $k$ times, so when reducing learning rate by $\frac{1}{k}$ the overall magnitude remains unchanged.
+This is explained in more detail in Appendix~\ref{app:learning_rate_trajectory}.

 We compare standard SGD with learning rate $0.01$, standard SGD with learning rate $0.001$, and SGD with $k = 10$ and learning rate $0.001$.
+We apply $0.0005$ weight decay, $0.9$ momentum, and decay the learning rate at epochs 80, 120, and 160 by $0.1$.
+Results without momentum are reported in Appendix~\ref{app:sgd-without-momentum}.
 When training with standard SGD and learning rate $0.001$ we train the model for 10 times more epochs (2000 epochs) in order to obtain a fair comparison and rescale its plot to 200 epochs.
+In this case, learning rate decay happens at epochs 800, 1200, and 1600.
+Note that when running SGD with $k = 10$ repeats, we perform 10 steps using each batch while going through the whole dataset at each epoch.
+Therefore, the total number of steps in SGD with $k=10$ is the same as standard SGD with 2000 epochs.
 Furthermore, when we have $k > 1$ we train the model for 10 more epochs at the end and use each batch only once (as in standard SGD) during the additional epochs.
 We perform these additional steps since training for several steps on one batch at the end of training might lead to overfitting on that batch which is not desirable for test performance.
 In Appendix~\ref{app:compare-different-switchs} we also experiment with turning off repeats earlier in the training and observe no significant improvement.
 Finally, we ensure that the experiment with $k = 10$ uses the same initialization point and the same ordering of batches used for training with learning rate $0.01$.

 The results (averaged over 3 runs) are plotted in Figure~\ref{fig:sgd-vs-repeats}.
 The first clear observation is that SGD with learning rate $0.01$ leads to a much better model than SGD with learning rate $0.001$.
 More importantly, while amplifying the noise through repeats helps lower the gap, it still has a performance below training with the large learning rate.